Magee Rehabilitation Concussion Center

 - Can’t recall events prior to or after incident

-The Philadelphia Concussion Center at Magee Rehabilitation Hospital utilizes ImPACT™ (Immediate Post-Concussion Assessment and Cognitive Testing), the most widely used and most scientifically validated computerized concussion evaluation system, and other testing devices to access and treat individuals with a concussion.
+The Magee Rehabilitation Concussion Center utilizes ImPACT™ (Immediate Post-Concussion Assessment and Cognitive Testing), the most widely used and most scientifically validated computerized concussion evaluation system, and other testing devices to access and treat individuals with a concussion.

 Magee offers a comprehensive range of services to address post-injury concerns.

-- Comprehensive post- injury physical and neuro-cognitive assessment, including ImPACT™ test
+- Comprehensive post- injury physical, psychological, and neuro-cognitive assessment, including ImPACT™ test

-- As appropriate, follow-up with physical, occupational, and speech therapists
+- As appropriate, follow-up with neuropsychologists, neuro-ophthalmologists, physical, occupational, and speech therapists and vestibular specialists

 - Interface with employers or schools regarding accommodations needed during recovery and recommendations regarding safe return to work, school or play